jonashackt/spring-boot-flyio/README.md

 But as we want to use our own Spring Boot project at https://github.com/jonashackt/spring-boot-flyio we need to create a Docker image first.

 That's easy using Cloud Native Buildpack support in Spring Boot https://blog.codecentric.de/en/2020/11/buildpacks-spring-boot/.
-Via Maven there's the `spring-boot:build-image` goal.
-Since fly CLI `launch --image` command cannont deploy a Docker image that wasn't published to a dedicated registry before, we also need to publish our image.
-With Maven there would be the `-Dspring-boot.build-image.publish` parameter as stated in the docs https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/#build-image.examples.publish - but we also would have to configure a `<publishRegistry>` tag inside our `pom.xml`.

 But using pack CLI https://buildpacks.io/docs/tools/pack/ directly makes that a lot easier.
 With pack we can re-use our login to the Docker registry we want to publish to on the command line.
 And as the Docker Hub introduced a rate limiting I always love to use the GitHub Container Registry in my projects https://blog.codecentric.de/en/2021/03/github-container-registry/.
 Be sure to have done a login to GitHub Container Registry https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry before running the following pack CLI command to build our Spring Boot app into a Docker image: